douglascm/timescale_assignment/README.md

 After data being pushed into the database, 3 indexes are created helping speed up query results and data retrieval from the database.

 ```
+CREATE INDEX IF NOT EXISTS ix_fname ON yellow_taxi_trips (filename); --facilitates the backfilling of data
 CREATE INDEX IF NOT EXISTS ix_trip_distance ON yellow_taxi_trips (trip_distance);
 CREATE INDEX IF NOT EXISTS ix_trip_location ON yellow_taxi_trips (pulocationid);
 CREATE INDEX IF NOT EXISTS ix_passenger_count_fare_amount_pulocationid ON yellow_taxi_trips (passenger_count, fare_amount, pulocationid);